Police1 webinar Q&A: Speakers address improving police decision-making under stress

 David: We should be attempting to immerse our students in the training environment by making it as realistic as possible.
 Radio traffic, lights, sirens and working through problems to their natural conclusion are helpful ideas.

 Melis: I agree with David.
 It is creating a realistic scenario and environment.
 Having real consequences of training outcomes (plastic ammunition or technologies that deliver noxious stimuli as feedback) could also be a motivator.

 It seems that much emphasis has to be placed on the "vigilant zone" with field training officers in the actual theater.
-It requires local knowledge and constant community liaison to understand the cultural norms and behavior patterns of the various areas of society, so as to help reduce "habitual" behaviors officers going automatically to "fight" (not flight) mode.
+It requires local knowledge and constant community liaison to understand the cultural norms and behavior patterns of the various areas of society, so as to help reduce "habitual" behaviors of officers going automatically to "fight" (not flight) mode.
 Is this assessment correct?

 Melis: Great point.
 I would agree that knowing cultural norms and behavioral patterns in the community is tremendously helpful in accurately judging threat levels.

 Any suggestions for trainers if they do not have access to simulator training, especially if the majority of a training course is outside?

 David: I would suggest live actors and the methods of reality-based training as taught by Ken Murray.